joelhawksley/identity/components/slides.md

 };
 ```

-^ The Prop Types library provides runtime type checking for React components.
+^ The Prop Types library allows us to express some expectations about the data we receive.

-^ This allows us to express some expectations about the data we receive.
-In this case, we are expecting:
+^ In this case, we are expecting:

 ^ S An issue with the isClosed boolean to always be provided